-- > The alarm will be raised immediately by either the smoke detection system or whoever discovers the fire and emergency services are automatically contacted via BT Redcare.
-During operational hours, evacuation procedures will also begin immediately. - > Fire extinguishers may be used by staff only, and only then if staff are trained in how to operate them and are confident they can use them without putting themselves or others at risk

-- > Staff and pupils will congregate at the assembly point.
-This is outside number 9, Dallington Street whichis next door to the school. - > Form tutors/class teachers will take a register of pupils, which will then be checked against theattendance register of that day - > The Head / Deputy Head will take a register of all staff and visitors - > Staff and pupils will remain outside the building until the emergency services or Head say it is safe to re-enter
+- The alarm will be raised immediately by either the smoke detection system or whoever discovers the fire and emergency services are automatically contacted via BT Redcare.
+During operational hours, evacuation procedures will also begin immediately. - Fire extinguishers may be used by staff only, and only then if staff are trained in how to operate them and are confident they can use them without putting themselves or others at risk - Staff and pupils will congregate at the assembly point.
+This is outside number 9, Dallington Street which is next door to the school.
+A secondary assembly point is Seward Street Playground. - Form tutors/class teachers will take a register of pupils, which will then be checked against the attendance register of that day - The Head / Deputy Head will take a register of all staff and visitors - Staff and pupils will remain outside the building until the emergency services or Head say it is safe to re- enter

-The school will have special arrangements in place for the evacuation of people with mobility needs and firerisk assessments will also pay particular attention to those with disabilities.
+The school will have special arrangements in place for the evacuation of people with mobility needs and fire risk assessments will also pay particular attention to those with disabilities.
 A fire safety checklist can be found in appendix 2.